0ortmann/tx2-flash/README.md

 #### 1.2 Spin up an Ubuntu VM

 Download Ubuntu 16.04 iso image from [here](http://releases.ubuntu.com/16.04/ubuntu-16.04.5-desktop-amd64.iso).
-This confirmed works with 14.04, see the original version of this guide: https://github.com/KleinYuan/tx2-flash
+I tested it with Arch Linux (4.19.2-arch1-1-ARCH).
+This also confirmed works with 14.04 on Mac OS, see the original version of this guide: https://github.com/KleinYuan/tx2-flash

 Then, create an ubuntu machine with following settings: